goEast 2022 Recap

 In the meantime, I’ve been catching up with people, who in some cases I have not seen since before the pandemic, or have not been able to travel for other reasons in the last months.

-After the discussion on 30 years of post soviet cinema, I have been thrilled at the idea of watching at least a couple of the films of the extensive, but my no means exhaustive ‘list’.
+After the discussion on 30 years of Post Soviet Cinema, I have been thrilled at the idea of watching at least a couple of the films of the extensive, but by no means exhaustive ‘list’.
 I managed to catch TITO AMONG THE SERBS FOR THE SECOND TIME on Friday, which was fantastic.
 Today, I m heading to the Theater im Pariser Hof to check out Porumboiu’s 2006 Romanian comedy 12:08 EAST OF BUCHAREST.
 It s a slapstick take on the battle of narrative in post-communist space.
-Centred around the clock in a town square, the question posed is, “where were you on the 22nd December 1989 12:08?”.
-As one character points out, “revolutionary bragging is shit talk”.
+Centred around the clock in a town square, the question posed is, “where were you on the 22nd December 1989 12:08?”
+As one character points out, “revolutionary bragging is shit talk.”
 And so the fun begins.
 The film’s genius lies in the layers behind that one simple question, revealing our human traits and fragilities, unwrapping 3 character’s assertions and revealing their personal contradictions.
 It also throws a light on history being owned by the one in control of the telling, as well as somehow making you remember a time you were sat at a family get together watching the hilarity unfold as family members insist on their version of events.

-The PANEL today debating a Ukrainian Perspective on boycotting Russian Cinema was with Volodymyr Sheiko, Daria Badior, Hanna Hrytsenko, Natalia Libet, Viktoria Leshchenko, Alina Gorlova, Maksym Nakonechnyi and Maryna Er Gorbach.
+The Panel BOYCOTTING RUSSIAN CINEMA – A UKRAINIAN PERESPECTIVE today debating on boycotting Russian Cinema was with Volodymyr Sheiko, Daria Badior, Hanna Hrytsenko, Natalia Libet, Viktoria Leshchenko, Alina Gorlova, Maksym Nakonechnyi and Maryna Er Gorbach.

 To expand on the Ukraine Film Institute’s call to boycott Russian cinema, the panel called for a suspension of Russian cinematic programming, as the beginning of a decolonizing process in a post-soviet context.
 It recognised the need for a re-appraisal of Soviet film history.
 Participants were reminded that in these traumatic times, it is important to be as empathetic and gentle with each other as possible.